 Dr. Sandy Chang

-Assistant Dean, Science Education
+Associate Dean, Science Education

 Dr. Sandy Chang grew up in NYC and went to the Bronx High School of Science.
 He received his BS in 1988 in Molecular Biology and Biochemistry.
 While there he worked in two labs on the molecular biology of trypanosomes and on homeobox genes.
 After graduation, he entered the Tri-Institutional MD/PhD program in NYC and received his MD degree from Cornell University Medical College and his PhD in Cell Biology from the Rockefeller University.
 He went to the Brigham and Women’s Hospital Harvard Medical School to do a residency in Clinical Pathology, and a postdoctoral fellowship at the Dana Farber Cancer Center.
 He started his independent research career at the MD Anderson Cancer Center in Houston, TX.
 He was recruited to the Yale School of Medicine in 2010 as a Professor in the Departments of Laboratory Medicine, Pathology and Molecular Biophysics and Biochemistry.
 He runs a well-funded basic science lab with several senior scientists, postdocs, graduate, undergraduate and high school students, studying structures at the ends of chromosomes called telomeres.
 For his clinical duties, Dr. Chang signs out patient cases in Clinical Chemistry at the Yale New Haven Hospital one week per month.
-Dr. Chang teaches a Yale freshman seminar called “Topics in Cancer Biology (MBB 50)” where he uses the topic of cancer genetics to teach freshmen how to read primary scientific literature, present scientific data, and write a scientific grant proposal.
-Dr. Chang is an Ezra Stiles Fellow and mentors several freshmen and sophomores interested in the biological sciences.
+Dr. Chang teaches a Yale first-year seminar called “Topics in Cancer Biology (MBB 50)” where he uses the topic of cancer genetics to teach first-years how to read primary scientific literature, present scientific data, and write a scientific grant proposal.
+Dr. Chang is an Ezra Stiles Fellow and mentors several first-years and sophomores interested in the biological sciences.
 He welcomes all undergraduates to stop by and chat with him about doing STEM research at Yale!

 Dr. Alexia Belperron